imafancydev/imafancydev/README.md

 Front-End Developer
 ------------------------------

 I'm a 19 years old developer.
 I love to code and figure it out how to solve deep problems using high-edge tech.
-My main focus are front.
+My main focus are front-end.
 * ✉️  You can contact me at [lucasaugustoleao@gmail.com](mailto:lucasaugustoleao@gmail.com)

 ------------------------------